-Equation \eqref{eq: Fractional 1+3 EFE w/o dimensional consistency} is the inhomogeneous Caputo time fractional diffusion–wave equation in $1{+}3$ dimension.
-The existence and uniqueness of fractional differential equations are discussed (see \cite{Podlubny1999}); the fundamental solutions in the $1{+}1$ dimension are discussed in \cite{Mainardi1996}.
-However, \eqref{eq: Fractional 1+3 EFE w/o dimensional consistency} is dimensionally inconsistent, the time term scales as $[T^{-\alpha}]$ whereas $\Delta$ scales as $[L^{-2}]$.
+Equation \eqref{eq: Fractional 1+3 EFE w/o dimensional consistency} is the inhomogeneous Caputo time fractional diffusion–wave equation in $1{+}3$ dimensions.
+The existence and uniqueness of fractional differential equations are discussed (see \cite{Podlubny1999}); the fundamental solutions for the homogeneous case in $1{+}1$ dimensions are discussed in \cite{Mainardi1996}.
+However, \eqref{eq: Fractional 1+3 EFE w/o dimensional consistency} is dimensionally inconsistent, the time operator scales as $[T^{-\alpha}]$ whereas $\Delta$ scales as $[L^{-2}]$.
 One can restore dimensional consistency by introducing a time scale $\tau$,

-or by using Caputo–type Erdélyi–Kober fractional derivative \cite{Luchko2007,Samko1993}.
-Motivated by \cite{Kavvas2017,Kavvas2022}, we also consider a dimensionally consistent sequential fractional operator:
+or by using the Caputo–type Erdélyi–Kober fractional derivative \cite{Luchko2007,Samko1993}.
+Motivated by \cite{Kavvas2017,Kavvas2022}, we consider a dimensionally consistent sequential fractional operator:

-This sequential Caputo operator is dimensionally consistent and converges to $\partial_t^2$ as $\alpha\to 1$.
-However, $\frac{\Gamma(2-\alpha)}{c\,t^{1-\alpha}}$ depends explicitly on time, so it breaks time-translation invariance.
-For analysis and numerical simulations, we take the lower terminal to be $t_a=0^+$.
-To understand \eqref{eq: Fractional 1+3 EFE w dimensional consistency} behavior, we analyze the $1{+}1$ D form and solve it numerically (scheme in the Appendix):
+This sequential Caputo operator is dimensionally consistent and, as $\alpha\to 1^-$, converges to $\partial_t^2$ for $t>0$.
+However, the form of the Caputo derivative in \eqref{eq: Fractional 1+3 EFE w dimensional consistency} is not invariant under time translations; hence, the solutions of \eqref{eq: Fractional 1+3 EFE w dimensional consistency} depend on the choice of time origin.
+To avoid the singularity at $t=0$, we take the lower terminal to be $t_a=0^+$ for the Caputo definition \eqref{eq: Caputo fractional derivative notation}.

+To put the main question in context, after one splits the metric as $g_{\mu\nu}=\eta_{\mu\nu}+h_{\mu\nu}$ where $\eta_{\mu\nu}$ is the flat metric and $h_{\mu\nu}$ is the perturbed metric associated with the gravitational waves.
+At the next order in a perturbative expansion, the quadratic terms in $h_{\mu\nu}$ can be moved to the right-hand side and interpreted as the energy and momentum carried by the gravitational waves and, therefore, in the Lorenz gauge,